Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 The need for justification: absent under Hamon, variable under Chatel

-Scope of application: who is really protected?
+Scope: who is really protected?

 Other laws that complete the framework: Legendre, Lemoine and beyond